Rise in liquidations for Scottish firms

 Voluntary liquidation can help you to end the worry.
 The process stops creditor pressure and worries, end those sleepless nights and ultimately help you get on with your life.

-In the latest statistics for Q4 2020 there were 2,510 creditors’ voluntary liquidations (CVLs) up from 1,920 in the Q3 2020.
-Compulsory liquidations saw the largest percentage decrease in Q3 2020, falling 80% compared to the same quarter in the previous year.
+In the latest statistics for Q1 2021 there were 2,047 creditors’ voluntary liquidations (CVLs) down from 2,384 in the Q4 2020.
+Total company insolvencies in Q1 2021 decreased by 22 per cent from Q4 2020 and a 38 per cent decrease from the same quarter in the previous year.

 Download our free 50 page pdf experts guide to creditors voluntary liquidation guide for more free information